fedis/SNES-AddOn-PCBs/RGB_Amp_Mini/README.txt

 /CS - composite sync from S-CPUN pin151

-solder PCB directly beneath the MultiAV deactivate the RGB-output of S-RGB by lifting pin20, 22 and 24 from mainboard installation guide 'classical' mod: http://retrorgb.com/snesminirgb.html
+solder PCB directly beneath the MultiAV deactivate the RGB-output of S-RGB by lifting pin20, 22 and 24 from mainboard if use a SNS-CPU-1Chip-03! installation guide 'classical' mod: http://retrorgb.com/snesminirgb.html

 -----------------------------------------------------------------------------------

 Values of passive components (all 0805 packages):

-R1 - R3: 100Ohm (75Ohm is also possible and gives a brighter image)
-C1     : 0.1uF
+R1 - R3: 75Ohm (100Ohm is also possible and gives a darker image but is a bit dirty; use resitors at the input instead) C1     : 0.1uF

 -----------------------------------------------------------------------------------